-So, while "dwelling in" may simply mean living in a place, it may also be used figuratively to refer to some continued relationship.
+While "dwelling in" may simply mean living in a place, it may also be used figuratively to refer to some continued relationship.
 It contrasts permanence with temporariness.
-For example, it may refer to a continuing influence-motivating, affecting decisions, effecting emotions in one's daily walk, as in Col. 3:16, or to being united with another in heart, will in one's daily life, as in 1Jn.
-2:6, or to a continuing, gracious fellowship, as in Jn.
-14:23.
+For example, it may refer to a continuing influence-motivating, affecting decisions, effecting emotions in one's daily walk, as in Col 3:16, or to being united with another in heart, will in one's daily life, as in 1Jn 2:6; 3:6,24; 4:15,16, or to a continuing, gracious fellowship, as in Jn 14:23.